Q. How do I relate amp-hour rating, say 6,000 mAh, to battery

 Q. Do I need to discharge my Li-Ion battery before charging?
 A. Li-Ion chemistry does not benefit from discharging.
 Doing so does not make it last longer, and deep discharge will shorten Li-Ion battery life cycle.

-Deep discharge vs. shallow discharge
+A. Deep discharge vs. shallow discharge

 Discharge at different current rates